 Current patterns of utilization of procedures are characterized by significant regional variation.
 Faced with uncertainties about the true nature of current utilization rates and patterns, clinicians, payers, and patients are demanding criteria to evaluate the "appropriateness" of cardiovascular services, especially for imaging.
 The ACC believes that a careful blending of evidence-based information and clinical experience can help guide a more efficient and equitable allocation of health care resources.
 The ultimate objective of the criteria is to improve patient care and health outcomes in a cost-effective manner, without constraining the crucial role of physician judgment in the face of diverse clinical presentations and varying patient characteristics.
-Unlike comprehensive guidelines, Appropriate Use Criteria focus on the most common patient scenarios for which procedures may be considered.
+Unlike comprehensive guidelines, Appropriate Use Criteria (AUC) focus on the most common patient scenarios for which procedures may be considered.
 The documents help define when it is reasonable to perform a procedure and importantly when it is not reasonable.
-The ACC Appropriate Use Criteria Task Force oversees the creation of topic specific indications and appoints a technical panel per procedure considered.
-The panel utilizes a modified Delphi process to rate individual patient scenarios.
+The Solution Set Oversight Committee has oversight of AUC development, through appointment of content development work groups and rating panels.
+The rating panels employ a modified Delphi process to rate individual patient scenarios.
 Current scientific evidence is provided as one element for consideration during rating but cost, other tests, and physician judgment also are implicitly considered.
 Appropriate Use Criteria are published in JACC.

 Clinical Alerts are generally short (one- to two-page) scientific statements that are developed in response to a clinical issue that is time-sensitive and requires an immediate action.
 These most often evolve as the result of breaking news/science and are called to the ACC's attention through the Communications Department.
 They generally respond to new clinical information that requires clarification or interpretation of current policy.
 Clinical Alerts should not be confused with a Guideline Focused Update, which is initiated by the ACC/American Heart Association (AHA) Task Force on Practice Guidelines as part of its biannual review of new evidence.
 Clinical Alerts are published in JACC.